 - Competitive pricing

-I sold my company after nine years of trading and started ABTS Training Services which is obviously still running successfully to this day, twenty eight years later.
+I sold my company after nine years of trading and started ABTS which is obviously still running successfully to this day, thirty years later.

 I always had the ambition to become a consultant/trainer as I enjoy helping companies and individuals to learn about import export as well as sharing my knowledge and experience.
 I’m happy to know that those I teach, won’t get ripped off like I did in those early days.